Solomon and the Queen of Sheba

 38:33 “Bring them back to me.”
 Then he proceeded to wipe their shanks and necks.

-38:34 And We tried Solomon and cast upon his throne a dead body; then he repented.
+38:34 And We tried Solomon and cast upon his throne a dead body (did Allah forget that it was David who engineered the murder of Uriah?); then he repented.

 38:35 He said: “Lord, forgive me and grant me a kingdom that no one after me will deserve; you are indeed the All-Giver.”